marinasundstrom/Blazor8Test/README.md

 Based on a sample by [Artak](https://github.com/mkArtakMSFT).

+Data is stored temporary in-memory.
+There is no database.

 ## Contents

 Demonstrating the following features that have been made possible by the new unified architecture: